-63 STEP FOUR: Identify Hazards and Causes Associated with each contamination control (Section 6.5)
+STEP FOUR: Identify Hazards and Causes Associated with each contamination control (Section 6.5)

 For each of the contamination controls currently in place, the risk assessment team identified hazards and causes.
-See Table 5a for an excerpt of the team's work.
+See Table 4a for an excerpt of the team's work.
 In this example, two contamination controls were assessed and a few of the possible hazards and causes were identified:

-- Unidirectional airflow that washes over the transfer area and into the Grade B area to reduce contamination (Source of contamination is identified as Machine). - Inner wrapping remains in place to cover sterilized hopper surface during installation.
-(Source of contamination is identified as Method). - 68 69 70
+- P3) Unidirectional airflow that washes over the transfer area and into the Grade B area to reduce contamination (Source of contamination is identified as Machine). - M5) Inner wrapping remaining in place to cover sterilized hopper surface during installation.
+(Source of contamination is identified as Method).